iterative-works/dev-docs/development_workflow.md

 - Ask AI to focus on core value-delivering components first
 - Have AI explain how its implementation aligns with business value priorities

+### 6. Component-Driven Development with AI

+- Provide AI agents with the specific component guide for the type being implemented
+- Ask AI to focus on one component at a time
+- Have AI explain how it's following the architectural guidelines
+- Review AI-generated code for architectural compliance
+- Use component-specific prompt templates for consistent results

 ## Content Maturity Levels

 As specified in our [Content Maturity Framework](Content%20Maturity%20Framework.md), all documentation follows these maturity levels: